 Early on, the role of Bishop was little more than that of a parish priest, but as the church grew, this role became more and more bureaucratic.
 I think that it helps to realize that not everyone who is good at running an organization is necessarily inspired, spiritual, or steeped in the nuances of philosophy and theology.
 The thing that bureaucrats desire most is order and normalcy.
 Well, it’s hard to control things when you have people running around being able to say and do anything as the Spirit moves them.

 That is the crux of the matter; the nature of organizations is control and regression to the mean.
 Outliers are problematic.
 But Jesus himself was an outlier.
-In my opinion, 313 CE was the very moment when the church stopped following Jesus’s example.
+In my opinion, 313 CE – when Christianity was legalized in the Roman Empire – was the very moment when the church stopped following Jesus’s example.
 This is also an important aspect of what caused the Reformation.

-This doesn’t mean that there aren’t very good things that came from the Church between 300 and 1500 — there were.
-But some wrong things happened to.
+This doesn’t mean that there aren’t very good things that came from the Church between 300 and 1500 – there were.
+But some wrong things happened as well.
 That’s why early church history is important.
-More on this in future posts.

 IMAGE SOURCE: commons.wikimedia.org/wiki/File:Arius_p%C3%BCsp%C3%B6k.jpg ATTRIBUTION: See page for author [Public domain]